barisozgenn/Benchmarkus/SortingAlgorithms/README.md

 | **Method**                     | **ArraySize** | **Mean**             | **Error**           | **StdDev**          | **Gen0**    | **Allocated** |
 |--------------------------- |---------- |-----------------:|----------------:|----------------:|--------:|----------:|
+It will be added when .Net 10 is available.
 #### .NET SDK 9.0.101

 | **Method**                     | **ArraySize** | **Mean**             | **Error**           | **StdDev**          | **Gen0**    | **Allocated** |